Race and crime in the United Kingdom: Right-wing extremism

-Home grown far-right extremism has increased significantly in the United Kingdom and has been described as the fastest growing terror threat within the United Kingdom.
-With 10 out of 29 terrorist attack plots disrupted in the last four years linked to the far-right.
+Far-right extremism among white British men has increased significantly in the United Kingdom, and was described in 2022 as the fastest growing terror threat within the United Kingdom.
+10 out of 29 terrorist attack plots disrupted between 2018 and 2021 were linked to the far-right.
 Director General of the MI5 Ken McCallum in his annual threat update of 2021 stated that racism is a significant causative factor in far-right extremism and a major cause for concern.
-There is a large number of teenage suspects some as young as 13 amid fears that a new generation of extremists was forming lured mainly through extremist content online.
+Teenagers, some as young as 13, account for 13% of all suspects of terror-related offences.
+Metropolitan Police Commissioner Cressida Dick attributed this rise to young people's increased access to extremist content online.